vincentdephily/emlop/COMPARISON.md

 emerge.log, output to kde Konsole) measured using `benches/exec_compare.crs`.

-Some timing-related feature differences: {em,go}lop always calculate the merge time in "list" mode, which takes more work. {q,pq}lop don't calculate the ETA in "current merge" mode, which takes less work.
+Some timing-related feature differences: {em,go}lop always calculate the merge time in "list" mode, which takes some more work. {q,pq}lop don't calculate the ETA in "current merge" mode, which takes much less work.
 Filtering by plaintext isn't noticeably faster than by case-(in)sensitive regexp ({gen,em}lop only).
 Disabling color speeds things up a tiny bit, but that's due to the terminal emulator, not *lop.

 |                                                                                 | genlop | qlop | emlop | pqlop | golop |
 | :------------------------------------------------------------------------------ | -----: | ---: | ----: | ----: | ----: |